Photo by Matt Harrington

 Plays in development include: ROMEO & NAOMI RAMIREZ (The Kilroy’s List; Ruth Easton series/Playwrights’ Center; SheWrites Festival), SMALL TOWN VALUES (The Kilroy’s honorable mention; The O’Neill’s National Playwrights Conference; PlayLabs), and SOUTHERN HAUNT (Finalist for The O’Neill; developed at Actor’s Express and Playwrights’ Center).
 Her newest play, MARY SHELLEY MEETS FRANKENSTEIN, began in an Audrey Residency at New Georges, and was further developed with a grant from the New York Foundation for the Arts/NYS Council for the Arts.

-Kate received her BA in English and Creative Writing from Brown University, and her MFA in Playwriting from the Yale School of Drama.
-She is an Associate Professor/Playwright-in-Residence at SUNY Albany, and lives with her terrific family in New York City.
+Kate received her BA in English and Creative Writing from Brown University, graduating magna cum laude, and her MFA in Playwriting from the Yale School of Drama.
+She is an Associate Professor/Resident Playwright and Theatre Program Director at SUNY Albany, and lives with her amazing family in New York City.